TusharKarsan/node-crash-course/README.md

 # node-crash-course
-Course files for the Node.js Crash Course tutorial series on The Net Ninja YouTube channel.
+Fork of course files for the Node.js Crash Course tutorial series on [The Net Ninja](https://github.com/iamshaunjp/node-crash-course) YouTube channel.

+This is for my reference only, I do not expect to create any pull requests.